 Gulp.
 I really hope I made Santa's nice list this year...

-The good news though?
+The good thing though?
 All those tech items you've been saving up for (an iPhone 6, a massive flat screen TV, a new laptop, that fancy juicer) likely will have at least a slight discount the day after Thanksgiving.
 Silver linings, people.
 Silver linings.

 Images: Masson/Fotolia; Chanel; Burberry; Louis Vuitton; Cartier; Christian Louboutin; Barneys